curv3d/curv/docs/shapes/Transformations.rst

 Some deformations distort the distance field too badly to be applied to 3D shapes, but these deformations can still be applied to textures:

-``swirl {radius, strength} shape``
+``swirl {d, strength} shape``
+  Locally "swirl" the shape/colour field into a spiral shape in the XY plane.
-  This is a classic 2D image transformation, based on an API in the Python scikit-image library, where ``strength`` is the amount of swirl, and ``radius`` indicates the swirl extent.
+  This is a classic 2D image transform.

+  * ``d``: the approximate diameter of the swirl effect.
+(It's a global effect with an exponential decay, not a sharp cutoff.)
-  * ``strength``: 0 means no effect, positive means a clockwise swirl, negative means a counterclockwise swirl.
+  * ``strength``: the amount of swirl.
+0 means no effect, positive means a clockwise swirl, negative means a counterclockwise swirl.